corpbob/OpenShiftHowToGuides/push_docker_image_private_registry_run_image.md

 ```
 In the command above, the image tag is myproject/tomcat.

-## Check that your images is already in the list
+## Check that your image is already in the list

 ```bash
 [vagrant@rhel-cdk tomcat]$ docker images|grep tomcat